chart-sg/node-red-rmf/README.md

 # CHART Node-RED RMF Nodes

-A collection of Node-RED subflow modules for RMF (Robot Middleware Framework) integration, built on the Chart SharedManager architecture for reliable multi-plugin ROS2 operations.
+A collection of Node-RED custom nodes for RMF (Robot Middleware Framework) integration, built on the Chart SharedManager architecture for reliable multi-plugin ROS2 operations.

 ## Overview

-This package provides reusable Node-RED subflows designed for RMF applications.
-Each subflow is packaged as a proper Node-RED module that can be easily installed and used in Node-RED flows.
+This package provides reusable Node-RED custom nodes designed for RMF applications.
+Each node is packaged as a proper Node-RED module that can be easily installed and used in Node-RED flows.

 ### Key Features

-- **SharedManager Integration**: Built-in `@chart/node-red-ros2-manager` for reliable ROS2 operations
+- **SharedManager Integration**: Built-in `@chart-sg/node-red-ros2-manager` for reliable ROS2 operations
 - **RMF-Specific Nodes**: Fleet management, task dispatch, and coordination nodes
-- **Multi-Plugin Compatible**: Works alongside `@chart/node-red-ros2` and other Chart ROS2 plugins
+- **Multi-Plugin Compatible**: Works alongside `@chart-sg/node-red-ros2` and other Chart ROS2 plugins
 - **Production Ready**: No spinning conflicts, proper resource management

 ## Quick Installation